HOW TEAMS DEVELOP

 Honeymoons don’t last forever.
 Every group eventually enters the storming stage in which different ideas compete for consideration.
 Individuals who, only last week, thought working on this team was going to be a breeze, find themselves locked together in a brutal conflict over ideas they hold dear, with people who are “oh, so very different than they.”
 The team addresses issues such as what problems they are really supposed to solve, how they will function independently and together and what leadership model they will accept.
 Team members open up to each other and confront each other’s ideas and perspectives.
 In some cases, storming can be resolved quickly.
 In others, the team never leaves this stage.

 As the team moves forward they eventually sort out which issues are important enough to expend the energy to resolve, and which are simply matters of personal preference and need to be left alone.
-In time the team manages to take on one goal at a time and come to a plan for accomplishment.
+Here the team manages to take on one goal at a time and come to a plan for accomplishment.
 Some may have to give up their own ideas and agree with others in order to make the team work.
 In this stage, all the team members take the responsibility and have the ambition to work for the success of the goals of the team.
 It is in this stage that the most work gets done.
 After the storming stage, the ability to simply sit down as a group and solve some problems is a refreshing change, and work that has to be done is preferable to digging up more issues to resolve.

 While it is possible for all teams to reach the performing stage, not all do.
 Teams that do make the leap to this higher level find themselves able to function as a unit as they find ways to get the job done smoothly and effectively without inappropriate conflict or the need for much external supervisory intervention.
 Team members have become interdependent.
 This means that they see themselves again as individuals, but now they define their individuality in terms that include the team’s goals and core values.
 By this time, they are motivated and knowledgeable, with competencies that surpass what they had when they began.
 The team is now competent, autonomous and able to handle its own decision-making process with little supervision.